 There is a small shop in the castle.

 There is a picnic area in the grounds.

 Dogs are welcome in the grounds, but must be kept under close control.

 Storage for pushchairs whilst you explore the castle is available.
 Baby back carriers are not admitted.

 There is a car park – parking is free for members.

 We only offer guided tours, which normally last about 45 minutes.

 At busy times it may be necessary to wait for a tour as numbers are limited to 10 visitors per group.

-Groups must book in advance.
-If you are planning to visit with a large group please contact the Castle or Travel Trade to arrange this.
+Groups must book in advance – please contact the castle or Travel Trade to arrange this.